How Intercom designs valuable features with Job Stories

 - so I can start a conversation with them.

-It's an excellent place to start a design project since it captures motivation and context (the why) while being solution agnostic.
+It's an excellent place to start a design project since it captures motivation and context (the why) while not caring about what the solution should look like.
 This allows for more creative and unique solutions to real-world problems in the design process.

 However, understanding the job story is only one element of a larger picture.
 It's a terrific starting point, but what comes next?